 While there may be some decorations that need to be purchased every year, you can approach decorations in many of the same ways that you would gifts.
 You can create your own and watch for sales.
 Plan to reuse decorations every year to reduce those costs.

-I don't mean to say that they're the main way people spend too much during the holidays, but in my opinion, they affect spending in a big way.
+I don't mean to say that decorations are the main way people spend too much during the holidays, but in my opinion, they affect spending in a big way.

-Because of that, I'd recommend to bring out your old decorations and reuse them.”
+Because of that, I'd recommend you bring out your old decorations and reuse them.”